Hanumanasana: Front Splits Pose

 Philosophy + Origin

 - Use a bolster under the pelvis to help support the body as you work on flexibility in the legs and the fronts of the groin muscles.

 - Use blocks under your hands to keep the front and back of the torso evenly elongated.

 - Place a blanket under your back knee to facilitate the actions of the pose and to offer more padding.

 - Place a blanket under your front heel to facilitate the actions of the pose.

-- Do not practice Hanumanasana on your yoga or sticky mat.
-Instead, start by kneeling on the floor and then stepping your right foot forward.
-Draw the outer muscles of the right thigh back and shift your weight into the outer heel of your right foot to help externally rotate the leg.
+- Practice Hanumanasana away from your sticky yoga mat.
+Instead, start by kneeling on the floor and then step your right foot forward.
+Draw the outer muscles of the right thigh back.